-We have not applied for Organic Certification yet but we do endeavour to “walk the walk”.
+We have not applied for Organic Certification, but we do endeavour to “walk the walk”.
 Our animals have the usual vaccinations but are not routinely wormed as we are concerned about the growing incidence of drench-resistant parasites in farming.
 Worm burdens are monitored by faecal testing and the animals are given a range of natural additives to their feed which will help minimise any susceptibility to worms.
-We are hopeful that current research into dung beetles will result in an alpaca-specific beetle that will stay with us, rather than going to live with the horses next door.
+Paddock vacuuming is a weekly task but we are hopeful that current research into dung beetles will result in an alpaca-specific beetle that will stay with us, rather than going to live with the horses next door.

 Bio-security